Asmodai/NeXTconf/Documentation/Opcode.md

 You can view the opcode of any script by invoking NeXTconf with the `-c` option.

-For example, let's say the file `example` has the code
+For example, let's say the file `example` has the code:
 ```objc
 thePlat = [Platform platform];
 theArch = [Architecture currentArchitecture];